ibkAfolabi/Data-Science-portfolio-1/README.md

 Contents
 ---------
 - [Project 1: Segmenting Customers of Different Products]()

+  add description on the projects

 - [Project 2: Start-Up /  Market Exploration]()
+-  add description on the projects

 - [Project 3: Combining Association Rule Mining and Social Network Analysis]()
+-  add description on the projects

 - [Project 4: Classification i.e Predicting Categrical Outcome]()
+-  add description on the projects

 - [Project 5: Prediction i.e. Predicting Numerical Outcome]()
+-  add description on the projects

  Credit